neuefische/web-exercises/sessions/react-state-3/journal-app-filter/README.md

 The UI should display the correct number of entries within the filter buttons now. 🚀

 Awesome job!
-You've worked your way through a rather complex app and coded many cool features that deal with multiple states 🚀 🚀 🚀
+You've worked your way through a rather complex app and coded many cool features that deal with multiple states! 🚀 🚀 🚀

 ## Development